kylercai/OSS-AKS/rocketmq-raft/README.md

 ```

 ### 10. check your installation, and verify the broker instances are scheduled across multiple zones
+_*The broker instances will be scheduled/distributed across multiple zones._<br>
+_*The maximum instance number difference between zones is 1 (defined by topologySpreadConstraints.maxSkew : 1 in the raft-broker0.yml)_<br>
 ```
 kubectl get pods -o wide
 ```